tombensve/tombensve.github.io/index.md

 _In case you are already using something from me and have the old repository setup then you need to update to the above!_

+## Current status

+_I have early onset dementia, and are walking on the road to Alzheimers!_

+This means that I have more time with my GitHub projects, but also that I'm slower, quite slower actually.
+My short term memory really sucks.
+But I will keep on coding here for as long as I can.
+My doctor encourage me to continue this to stimulate my brain.
+This does not mean that I will lower my own requirements, but it will take longer to implement them.

 ----